 Have you ever coached or mentored another person to complete a task?

 If you’re applying for a more senior role, this question will need you to provide an example of how you trained another person to complete a task successfully.
 This helps the interviewer understand your leadership and coaching skills so they can evaluate if you can cope with less experienced members in the team.

 Want more advice for your interview?
-Take a look here.
+Download our helpful interview guide below:

 A job interview is a big hurdle towards getting the job you want.
 The most nerve-wracking part of an interview, besides making a good first impression, is not knowing what questions will be thrown your way.
 There are several questions which can be...